 SA Health research offices contact details for all the SA Health Human Research Ethics Committee (HREC) Executive Officers and Research Governance Officers.

 There are currently four Human Research Ethics Committees (HRECs) within the South Australian public health system.

 For human research ethics committees in South Australia that fall outside the public health system, refer to the National Health and Medical Research Council website.

 Information on the application process, including contact details, is available on the individual HRECs websites listed below.

-The SA Health Human Research Ethics Committee (HREC) receives and examines research and evaluation proposals initiated or conducted by SA Health staff and/or external researchers seeking access to SA Health data and/or clients.
+The SA Department for Health and Wellbeing Human Research Ethics Committee (HREC) receives and examines research and evaluation proposals initiated or conducted by SA Health staff and/or external researchers seeking access to SA Health data and/or clients.

 The Southern Adelaide Clinical Human Research Ethics Committee (SAC HREC) is a joint committee of Southern Adelaide Local Health Network and Flinders University.
 The SAC HREC reviews:

 The Women’s and Children’s Health Network (WCHN) Human Research Ethics Committee (HREC) is the primary paediatric HREC in South Australia.
 The WCHN HREC undertakes ethical review of paediatric research and research pertaining to women’s health in the areas of obstetrics and gynaecology.
 Under the NHMRC National Certification Scheme for multi-centre ethical review, the certified ethical review process for the WCHN HREC applies to clinical trials, clinical interventional research, population health, qualitative, quantitative and laboratory based research in the above noted areas.
 The WCHN HREC undertakes ethical review for research conducted at the WCHN, other SA Health sites, and other institutions on a request basis.

 Anyone wishing to engage in research projects within the six regional local health networks should submit an application through one of the metropolitan HRECs listed above.